Chordoma is a rare type of bone cancer.

 Your doctors need to find out as much as possible about the type, position and size of the tumour so they can plan your treatment.
 You may have a number of tests and investigations.

-The doctor will examine you thoroughly and test your reflexes and the power and feeling in your arms and legs.
+The doctor will examine you thoroughly.
+They will test your reflexes and the power and feeling in your arms and legs.

 You will have a CT or MRI scan to find the exact position and size of the tumour.

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10-30 minutes.
-CT scans use small amounts of radiation, which will be very unlikely to harm you or anyone you come into contact with.
+CT scans use small amounts of radiation, which are very unlikely to harm you or anyone you come into contact with.

 You may be given an injection of a dye, which allows particular areas of the inside of the body to be seen more clearly.
 For a few minutes, this may make you feel hot all over.
 If you are allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it is important to let your doctor know beforehand.